seekrcentral/seekr2/README.md

 ## Quick Install

 ### Dependencies
-Many of the dependencies for SEEKR2 will be installed automatically, but some must be installed separately, and are listed in the installation instructions below.
+Many of the dependencies for SEEKR2 will be installed alongside SEEKR2, but some must be installed separately, and are installed first, before SEEKR2.

 #### OpenMM (recommended)

-OpenMM is recommended for the MD stage of SEEKR2.
-SEEKR2 needs the Seekr2 Openmm Plugin in order to use OpenMM for MD simulations.
+OpenMM is recommended for the molecular dynamics (MD) stage of SEEKR2.
+SEEKR2 also needs the SEEKR2 OpenMM Plugin in order to use OpenMM for MD simulations.

 The easiest, quickest way to install the SEEKR2 OpenMM Plugin is to use Conda.
 If you don't already have Conda installed, Download Conda from https://conda.io/en/latest/miniconda.html and run the downloaded script and fill out the prompts.

-It is recommended that you download and use the Python3.8 version.
+It is recommended that you download and use Python version 3.8.

 With Conda working, install OpenMM and Swig: